Australian fuel cell car factory confirmed

 Snowy SUV

-According to the H2X website the first passenger vehicle will be a front-wheel drive, offer a range of about 650km and refilling times akin to petrol and diesel vehicles, and its 190kW powertrain will allow acceleration to 100km/h in 6.9 seconds.
+According to the H2X website the first passenger vehicle will be front-wheel drive, offer a range of about 650km and a refilling time akin to petrol and diesel vehicles, and a 190kW powertrain that's claimed to be able to accelerate to 100km/h in 6.9 seconds.

-Power is generated and stored by a combination of 60kW Elring Klinger PEM fuel cell, Skeleton Tech graphene ultra capacitor 200kW electric motor and and a 5.0kg-capacity hexagon type 4 hydrogen tank.
+Power is generated and stored via a combination of 60kW Elring Klinger PEM fuel cell, Skeleton Tech graphene ultracapacitor, 200kW electric motor and a 5.0kg-capacity hexagon Type 4 hydrogen tank.

 No doubt a recent addition to the Snowy’s specification are patented anti-microbial surfaces “to offer maximum protection to occupants from germs and viruses that may be exposed within the car.”